Do hot flashes raise your body temperature?

 Does your temperature rise when you have a hot flash?
 Here’s what we found

-In the Journal of Applied Physiology, body temperatures were measured before, during, and after hot flashes in a menopausal woman.
+In the National Library of Medicine, body temperatures were measured before, during, and after hot flashes in a menopausal woman.
 It was surprising to us that the findings shared that internal body temperatures actually fell after each hot flash.

 “Where sweating occurred, the skin temperature fell during the flash and rose after it.
 Finger and toe temperatures always showed a sharp rise at the onset of a flash with a slower fall after the flash.
 Only the cheeks showed additional temperature rises; maximum, 0.7 degrees C.”